Baardrw/mineflayer_koseprogg/README.md

 ## Bot Function Reference

-Below are the key example functions from your Mineflayer bot and their purpose:
+Below I describe all the example functions that I have stolen from another course.

 ### Movement Functions